Sarto Almeida: Works

+A University of Goa research thesis on temple architecture specifically includes Partagali Jivottam Math among the sites studied and documents research involving the Math's temple records and interviews with the Swamiji of Partagal Math.

-He had designed educational institutions, religious buildings, government buildings and several homes; mostly in Goa.
+Sarto designed educational institutions, religious buildings, government buildings and several homes; mostly in Goa.
 These include Goa Chamber of Commerce and Industries building in Panaji, the Goa College of Art in Panaji, Carmelite Monastery Church at Aqueum, Partagali Math in Canacona, Laxmi Narayan Temple at Veling, Goa International Centre in Dona Paula, the auditorium at Father Agnel Polytechnic in Verna, SOS Children's Village, the Science Block at Carmel College, Padre Conceicao College of Engineering at Verna, Guardian Angel School at Sanvordem.
+He worked tirelessly for the success of Goa College of Architecture.